Learn how to create an XDM schema for mobile app events.

 Adobe continues to add more standard field groups and they should be used whenever possible since these fields are implicitly understood by Experience Platform services and provide greater consistency when used across Platform components.
 Using standard field groups provides tangible benefits such automatic mapping in Analytics and AI features in Platform.

 In a real-world scenario, the schema design process might look like this:

-For learning purposes, you will use prebuilt and custom field groups.
+For learning purposes, you use prebuilt and custom field groups.

 Consumer Experience Event.

-You can preview the fields and/or read the description for more details before selecting.
+Select to preview the fields and/or read the description for more details before selecting a field group.

 You are brought back to the main schema composition screen where you can see all the available fields.

 Keep in mind that you do not have to use all the fields in a group.
+You can also remove fields to help keep the schema concise and understandable.
 If it’s helpful, you can think of a schema as an empty data layer.
 In your app, you populate the relevant values at the appropriate time.